amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 {% endhighlight %}

 This should work fine, except you will soon realize that all your code is poluted with calls to this static function.
 Wherever the builder is built, you absolutely need a call to this function.
-Good luck debugging if you forget to do use it somewhere; and you (or one of your new colleagues) will, for sure.
+Good luck debugging if you forget to do use it somewhere.
+And you (or one of your new colleagues) will, for sure.

 Then, maybe, you realize that ``javax.json.JsonObjectBuilder`` is an interface and you can implement it yourself to have any behaviour you want.
 So what?
-Now you're going to reimplement everything those smart guys from Oracle or Redhard already implemented?
+Now you're going to reimplement everything those smart guys from Oracle or Redhat already implemented?
 No, of course not.
 Check this out:

 {% highlight java %}
 public final class NfJsonObjectBuider implements JsonObjectBuilder {